apihub/apihub/docs/api/manage_teams.rst

 .. note::

   To perform all the following operations, it's needed to be authenticated.
-If you do not know how to log in using your Backstage credentials, see :ref:`Log in with Backstage Credentials <login>`.
+If you do not know how to log in using your ApiHub credentials, see :ref:`Log in with ApiHub Credentials <login>`.

 Creating a new team